Ek Khiladi Ek Haseena (film)

-Ek Khiladi Ek Haseena (translation: One Player, One Beauty) is a 2005 Indian Hindi-language crime thriller film directed by Suparn Verma, according to whom it is inspired by 14 con films, including the American films Confidence and House of Games.
+Ek Khiladi Ek Haseena is a 2005 Indian Hindi-language crime thriller film written and directed by Suparn Verma.
 It stars Fardeen Khan, Feroz Khan, Kay Kay Menon and Koena Mitra.
 The film was released on 18 November 2005, and was a commercial failure.

 Plot

 Ek Khiladi Ek Haseena focuses on the duo of Arjun Verma and his best friend Rohit Kapoor, who con people for a living.

 During their latest of escapades, the duo manages to con the rich accountant of a don by the name of Sikander, resulting in them stealing millions of rupees.
 Soon after, Rohit is killed by Kharbu's men, and Arjun escapes to another city.
 Kharbu manages to track him down and orders him to pay up the stolen sum plus interest or face Sikander's retirement plan.

 To get his hands on the millions, Arjun sets up a special team who will help him execute the plan.
 Also involved in the team is Natasha Kapoor, a psychiatrist who ends up being conned by the group but eventually succeeds in seeking revenge.

 Thrown into this mix is another character by the name of Jehangir Khan, who slows down Arjun's plans to get his hands on the money.

 But later it is shown that it was the plan of Arjun to seek revenge for the death of Rohit as Sikander is arrested by police in a drug case.
 The film ends with Arjun going with friends and his lover Natasha with the Jahangir money.